justinfagnani/stampino/README.md

 # stampino

-stampino is a fast and extremely powerful DOM template system based on incremental-dom and polymer-expressions.
+stampino is a fast and extremely powerful DOM template system based on incremental-dom and jexpr.

 ## Overview

-*stampino* use HTML5 `<template>` tags to define templates, `incremental-dom` to efficiently render them, and `polymer-expressions` for powerful binding expressions.
+*stampino* use HTML5 `<template>` tags to define templates, `incremental-dom` to efficiently render them, and `jexpr` for powerful binding expressions.

 stampino is based on the idea that a template defines a function from data to DOM.
 From there it builds powerful features like template composition and extensibility on top of function composition.